ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- the laws of the community permit the
-men to have as many wives as they can support,
-and that some of the older ones have twenty,
-but that the young men content themselves with
-five.
-Good IdeA.
-The bill for the preservation
-f files of newspapers by the different county
-clerks, which has been pending before the Leg­
-islature of Vermont, has passed both branches
-of that body, and will probably become a law.
-Flowers are, in the language of a late cultiva­
-tor, &quot;the playthings of childhood and the ornas,
-mehts of a grave; they raise smiling looks to man
-and grateful ones to God.&quot;
 BEAETIFEL THOUCHT.This is an agreeable
 world after all.
 If we would only bring ourselves
 to look at the objects that surround us in their